 Contract liabilities mainly represent sales proceeds received from buyers in connection with the Group's pre-sales of properties.
-Balance as at 1 January 2022 was RMB52,018 million.
+Balance as at 1 January 2023 was RMB56,844 million.
 Contract liabilities are expected to be settled within the Group's normal operating cycle.
 The decrease in contract liabilities during the year was mainly due to contract liabilities were recognised as revenue.
-The increase in contract liabilities during the year ended 31 December 2022 was mainly due to the growth of the Group's contracted sales and an amount of RMB24,717 million recognised in relation to the acquisition of subsidiaries.